 Are you struggling with potential customers dropping off the purchasing process?

-Here are six tips to help turn your shopping cart visitors into real paying customers through a widespread email campaign: cart abandonment.
+Here are six tips to help turn your shopping cart visitors into real paying customers through a widespread email campaign.

 Understanding the Cart Abandonment Phenomenon